What can be done with optical technology for the realization of a sustainable global environment?

 Working toward clean energy for sustainable development

-Under such circumstances, laser fusion, which can extract energy from the inexhaustible isotopes of hydrogen in seawater, is expected to be the key to solving global energy problems.
+Under such circumstances, laser fusion, which can extract energy from the inexhaustible isotopes of hydrogen in seawater, is expected to be the key to solving global energy challenges.

-Since power generation using laser fusion does not emit carbon dioxide or nitrogen compounds, it is expected to contribute to solving environmental problems such as climate change as it is a clean energy source that enables sustainable development.
+Since power generation using laser fusion does not emit carbon dioxide or nitrogen compounds, it could aid in solving environmental problems such as climate change.
+As a clean energy source, it would enable sustainable development.

 Laser fusion